-- From Propositions 26 (p.
-242) and Proposition 29 (p.
-245), it is the least likely to be in P.
+- From Propositions 29 (p.
+291) and Proposition 32 (p.
+294), it is the least likely to be in P.

 - Your options are:

 - Approximations.

 - Special cases.

 - Average performance.

 - Randomized algorithms.

 - Exponential-time algorithms that work well in practice.

 - "Heuristics" (and pray that it works for your thesis).

-I thought NP-completeness was an interesting idea:

-I didn't quite realize its potential impact.

-- Stephen Cook, in Shasha & Lazere (1998)
+I thought NP-completeness was an interesting idea: I didn't quite realize its potential impact. - Stephen Cook (1998)

-I was indeed surprised by Karp's work since I did not expect so many wonderful problems were NP-complete. - Leonid Levin, in Shasha & Lazere (1998)
+I was indeed surprised by Karp's work since I did not expect so many wonderful problems were NP-complete. - Leonid Levin (1998)